 - 3. Select EZ-RAID Configuration from the Main Menu; then, press Enter.
-Information about the disk-array configuration appears on the screen. - 4.
-When the Confirm pop-up window appears, select Yes; then, press Enter.
+Information about the disk-array configuration appears on the screen. - When the Confirm pop-up window appears, select Yes; then, press Enter.
 The drives are automatically initialized.
-RAID level 5 drives are synchronized in the background. - 5.
-If you are creating multiple arrays and you set some of your devices to another state using the procedure in step 2, use that procedure to set the devices for

-- your next array to RDY.
+RAID level 5 drives are synchronized in the background. - If you are creating multiple arrays and you set some of the devices to another state using the procedure in step 2, use that procedure to set the devices for the next array to RDY.
 Then, return to step 3 to create the next array.
-If you have finished creating your arrays, continue with step 6 on page 104. - When the initialization process completes, you have completed the required steps for creating a ServeRAID disk-array configuration. - Back up the disk-array configuration information to diskette.
-See "Backing Up the Disk-Array Configuration" on page 126 for instructions. - You are now ready to install your operating system.
+If you have finished creating the arrays, continue with step 6 on page 104.

+- When the initialization process completes, you have completed the required steps for creating a ServeRAID disk-array configuration. - Back up the disk-array configuration information to diskette.
+See "Backing up the disk-array configuration" on page 126 for instructions. - You are now ready to install the operating system.
 Refer to the information provided in the ServerGuide package.

-Creating Disk Arrays Manually: You can use the Create/Delete/Copy Log Drive menu to create your disk arrays manually.
-You also can use this menu to define the logical and hot-spare drives for your arrays.
+Creating disk arrays manually: You can use the Create/Delete/Copy Log Drive menu to create the disk arrays manually.
+You also can use this menu to define the logical and hot-spare drives for the arrays.
 You must define at least one logical drive for each array.